Scimitaria/Monkeys-Typing/README.md

 ### Playground:
 An R&D ground for the algorithms.
 Very barebones in terms of graphics, but a good way to test different parameters.
+This is the default if no name is specified in the script.

 ### Mario (UNDER DEVELOPMENT):
 mario